netervati/collected-thoughts/EFFECTIVE-UNIT-TESTING.md

 ## [WIP] Effective Unit Testing

-**Unit Testing** let's us run automated tests against our code at a granular level.
+**Unit Testing** let's us write and run automated tests against our code at a granular level.
 We know that automated tests are important because they provide us _quick feedback_ regarding the correctness of our code as opposed to manual testing.
-In this topic, I will be sharing some of the techniques that I've learned to create effective unit tests.
+In this topic, I will be sharing some of the techniques that I've learned in creating effective unit tests.

 ### Use business language
-When describing tests, use business language.
-It makes the tests _"human"_ readable thus it's easier to understand and maintain:
+When writing tests, use business language.
+It makes the tests _"human"_ readable and motivates us to describe our code closer to business requirements:

 ```rb
 describe Storage do